Oklahoma City Power of Attorney Lawyer

 A general power of attorney grants a wider range of powers to the designated party.
 A person who is granted these powers has the ability to do whatever the creator was able to legally do for him or herself.
 It is critical that individuals who grant general powers of attorney give significant thought to granting such a wide range of powers to an individual.
 With a general power of attorney, the designated party is granted the authority to buy and sell property, mortgage property, and open or close accounts in the incapacitated person’s name.

-Attorney Jim A Lyon is waiting to consult about your case and create as detailed a power of attorney document as possible.
-If you would like information about how our law office can help you, contact our law office today.
+The Jim A. Lyon Law Firm stands ready to help you create a potent power of attorney document.
+If you would like information about how our law office can help you, call us today.